AbidGuroo/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../screenshots/1/24.jpg)

 ## 1.1.25. **Access Your Workspace**
 In your workspace, you should find the `LoadRawTaxiData` pipeline and the `bronzerawdata` Lakehouse.
-Enter the Lakehouse.
+Enter the Lakehouse - Click on the name of the lakehouse or click on three dots `...` and then `Open`.
 ![Step](../screenshots/1/25.jpg)

 ## 1.1.26. **Review Data Table**
-In the `Tables` section, observe the new table and preview the data it contains.
+In the `Tables` section, observe the new table and preview the data it contains by clicking on the name of the table.
 > [!NOTE]
 > It might take few seconds for the table to appear.
 Please click on Refresh under Tables section of the lakehouse by right clicking on it to refresh the list.